tgjones/tgjones.github.io/_posts/2018-05-19-introducing-shader-playground.md

 ## Compiler chaining

 When a compiler outputs a language (or binary format) that can be fed into another compiler, you get an "Add Compiler" button.
 Click this, and you'll be able to chain together up to 5 compilers.
-Here's an example of compiling HLSL using DXC, outputting SPIR-V, piping that into SPIRV-Cross, and outputting GLSL:
+Here's an example of compiling HLSL using DXC, outputting SPIR-V, piping that into SPIRV-Cross, and outputting Metal:

 {% responsive_image path: assets/posts/shader-playground-compiler-chaining.png alt: "Screenshot of compiler chaining" %}